 Materials and Equipment

-If you want to enter the 2016 Fluor Engineering Challenge, you are limited to the following list of materials to build your machine.
+You are free to use any materials you would like for this project.
+However, If you want to compare your results to those of other students who did the 2016 Engineering Challenge, you can only use the materials listed below.
 Each item has a maximum quantity allowed per team (teams can be a single individual or multiple people), and a point cost that will be deducted from your final score (see the Procedure for details).
 Note that the cardboard base, tape and glue are "free" materials with no point cost.

 |Material||Maximum Quantity||Point Cost (each)|